Xilinx/Vitis-Tutorials/docs/Pathway3/BuildingAnApplication.md

 >* `../src/mmult.cpp`: Specify source files
 >* `-o mmult.sw_emu.xilinx_u200_xdma_201830_2.xo`: Specify the XO output file name

+The `v++` commands also generate the `compile_summary` file that can be used with the Vitis analyzer to visualize relevant reports.

 ### Hardware Linking

 During hardware linking, you will link one or more kernels with the platform to create an output binary container (xclbin) file.
 The `v++` command `-l` option is used to link the hardware kernels.
 Similar to compiling, linking requires several options including specifying the XO object files, the platform, and the build target.
-For the available linking options, refer to *Vitis Environment Reference Materials*.
+For the available linking options, refer to [Vitis Environment Reference Materials](https://www.xilinx.com/html_docs/xilinx2019_2/vitis_doc/yxl1556143111967.html).
 The platform and build target options used during linking must match those used during compilation.

 The XO object files are specified on the `v++` command by directly listing the object files.
 Multiple object files can be added.